jiry17/SuFu/README.md

 ### Install

 You can either build *SuFu* from the source or use it in a docker container.
+Besides, you can also try *SuFu* using our [online demo](http://8.140.207.65/).

 #### Build from source (Tested on Ubuntu 20.04)